 Since many of the reasons people consider renting out their homes revolve around money, one of your first considerations should be if it makes financial sense.
 Do some research to find out what the rental market is like in your area.
 Will the rent you can reasonably charge cover the existing mortgage payments?
-As with any investment, it may be beneficial to consult a financial advisor and tax professional before making a decision.
+As with any investment, it may be beneficial to consult a financial advisor and tax professional.

 If you decide to rent out your property, consider any repairs or updates that need to be made.
 Just as making improvements can affect a home’s value before sale, they may have an impact on what you can charge for rent or how quickly it gets rented, especially if you are in a competitive rental market.

-Are you prepared to receive calls from your tenants in the middle of the night or to make house calls or coordinate repairs for plumbing and HVAC issues?
-Or can you afford to pay a property manager to take care of these issues?
-There are a lot of pros and cons to consider when making this decision.
-Other factors may come into play as well, like your physical proximity to the property.
+Are you prepared to receive calls from your tenants in the middle of the night, make house calls, or coordinate repairs for plumbing and HVAC issues?
+If not, can you afford to pay a property manager to take care of these issues?
+Other factors may come into play as well, such as your physical proximity to the property.
+If you live far from your rental, you might even need a home warranty.
 Do your research to determine what makes sense for your situation.

-There are a number of federal, state and local laws that may impact your decision to rent out your home.
-For instance, at a minimum you’ll have to comply with the Fair Housing Act and Fair Credit Reporting Act.
-If you live in a townhome, condo or other planned community with an HOA, there may be regulations that limit the number of rental properties allowed in the community.
-Understanding property, tax and nondiscrimination laws at the outset may help you avoid related legal troubles down the road.
+There are a number of federal, state, and local laws that may impact your decision to rent out your home.
+At a minimum, you’ll have to comply with the Fair Housing Act and Fair Credit Reporting Act.
+If you live in a townhome, condo or other planned community with an HOA, there may also be regulations limiting the number of rental properties allowed in the community.
+Understanding property, tax, and nondiscrimination laws at the outset may help you avoid related legal troubles down the road.
 Consult an attorney to make sure you understand your legal responsibilities as a landlord.

-Your decision to rent out your property may have an impact on your homeowners insurance, especially if you will no longer be occupying the home.
+Your decision to rent out your property may have an impact on your homeowner's insurance, especially if you will no longer live in the home.
 Better to look into this sooner than later, rather than risk having a future claim denied.
-Talk to the provider of your current homeowners insurance policy about your options to understand how your coverage (and premiums) may change.
+Talk to the provider of your current homeowner's insurance policy about your options to understand how your coverage (and premiums) may change.

 Need help financing your investment property?
-Contact a Castle & Cooke Mortgage loan officer today!
+Contact your loan officer today!